nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Defines an alias for a command in FlashBack.
 <div markdown="span" class="alert alert-primary">

-:bulb: **Note:** You can only add alias for Main mode commands.
+:information_source: **Note:** You can only add alias for Main mode commands.
 The alias should also not have the same name as commands in both the main and review modes.

 </div>